benkroeger/oniyi-config/README.md

 will merge `js`and `json` files starting with name  `providers` in `${appRootDir}/authentication` iteratively.
 File name schema is **providers.[environment].(json|js)**.
-`environment` is optional.
+`environment` is optional and defaults to 'development'.
 Possible values are anything you can set in `process.env.NODE_ENV`.
 For file name resolution, `process.env.NODE_ENV` will be transformed to lower-case.
 One special environment is `local`.
 It will always be loaded **last**.
 It is okay to provide the same file name with different extensions. `json` will always be loaded before